 Phu Quoc Island, located at the southern tip of Vietnam, has some absolutely stunning beaches and is one of the top places to visit in Vietnam.
 On some of the best beaches in Phu Quoc, the water is so calm, warm and crystal clear that it is more like a lagoon style swimming pool.
 Combine that with some great little beach cafes and bars complete with funky bean bags, colourful lanterns and bonfires after dark and you will be in absolute paradise.

 If you want to escape other travellers, there are plenty of quiet beaches too, in fact, some beaches are completely deserted and you can have a whole stretch of beach to yourself.
-Whatever style of beach your into you are sure to find it in Phu Quoc.
+Whatever style of beach you’re into you are sure to find it in Phu Quoc, a must stop on any Vietnam Itinerary.

-Pro Tip: If you’re planning to travel around Vietnam for a few weeks, I can’t emphasise enough how important it is to have decent travel insurance – as you never know what could go wrong and accidents happen ALL the time in Vietnam…especially if you’re on a bike.
+Pro Tip: If you’re planning to travel around Vietnam for a few weeks, I can’t emphasize enough how important it is to have decent travel insurance – as you never know what could go wrong and accidents happen ALL the time in Vietnam…especially if you’re on a bike.
 Just read my Koh Tao horror story to see what could happen.
-I always use World Nomads, as they’re known as the best insurer for backpackers and long term travellers.
+I always use World Nomads, as they’re known as the best insurer for backpackers and long-term travellers.

 TheBest Beaches in Phu Quoc